-- The survey findings indicate new home movers mainly moved into a house or bungalow (78.9%) compared to a flat, maisonette, or apartment (21.1%), with the majority moving into a detached (35.4%) or a semi-detached (27.2%) house or bungalow.
-This is an increase in those moving into a detached dwelling from the 2010 survey findings (27.3%) and a decrease in those moving into flats from the 2010 survey (26.5%).
-As previously noted, the 2010 survey included home movers to existing and new dwellings and did not include Isle of Wight.
-Therefore, the differences between this survey and the 2010 survey could in part be explained by the differing properties sampled and the inclusion of Isle of Wight. - More home movers moved to a flat, maisonette or apartment in a purpose-built block of flats (16.7%) than to a flat, maisonette, or apartment in part of a converted building (4.4%). - 'Other' included properties such as coach houses. - When comparing the dwelling completions (2020-2022) to the home mover's findings, there was a lower proportion of houses and bungalows built compared to the proportion of respondents living in houses or bungalows and there was a higher proportion of flats built compared to respondents living in flats.
-Therefore, the respondents do not necessarily reflect what was built.
+- The survey findings indicate new home movers mainly moved into a house or bungalow (78.9%) compared to a flat, maisonette, or apartment (21.1%), with the majority moving in those moving into a detached dwelling from the 2010 survey findings (27.3%) and a explained by the differing properties sampled and the inclusion of Isle of Wight. - More home movers moved to a flat, maisonette or apartment in a purpose-built block of - 'Other' included properties such as coach houses. - When comparing the dwelling completions (2020-2022) to the home mover's findings, what was built.

-- The survey findings indicate Southampton had the highest percentage of home movers moving into flats (65.7%), with the majority being in a purpose-built block of flats (51.4%). - In contrast, Isle of Wight had the highest percentage of movers to houses/bungalows (92.1%), as well as the highest percentage of detached houses/bungalows (55.3%). - East Hampshire, Eastleigh, New Forest, Test Valley, and Winchester also had a high proportion of houses/bungalows in comparison to flats.
+- The survey findings indicate Southampton had the highest percentage of home movers - In contrast, Isle of Wight had the highest percentage of movers to houses/bungalows (92.1%), as well as the highest percentage of detached houses/bungalows (55.3%). - East Hampshire, Eastleigh, New Forest, Test Valley, and Winchester also had a high proportion of houses/bungalows in comparison to flats.